sair-lab/iSLAM/README.md

 <img src='docs/iSLAM anim.gif' width=500>

 We formulate the SLAM problem as a **bi-level optimization** in which the front-end and back-end are bidirectionally connected.
 As a result, the front-end model can learn global geometric knowledge obtained through pose graph optimization by back-propagating the residuals from the back-end component.
-This framework is named "imperative" SLAM to emphasize the passive nature of this learning process
+This framework is named "imperative" SLAM to emphasize the passive nature of this learning process.

 <img src='docs/bilevel.png' width=500>